rfmaynard/Accel-MagnetoMeter/README.md

     options on screen.

 8. Power down with `sudo powerdown` from the terminal and set the Pi aside as we will not be using it until sensor testing.

-, and after that point your Pi is ready to go!
+Your Pi is ready to go!

-Step 2: Breadboarding and prototyping
+**Step 2: Breadboarding and prototyping**

+Here I will cover basic sensor connectivity to the Raspberry Pi by using a breadboard for creating a mock layout/design that will be used in the PCB creation stage.

+1.

 ### PCB/Soldering